propelorm/PropelBundle/Resources/doc/README.markdown

 }
 ```

-  * Don't forget to register the PropelBundle namespace in `app/autoload.php`:
+  * Don't forget to register the PropelBundle namespace in `app/autoload.php` if you are not using Composer:

 ``` php
 $loader->registerNamespaces(array(